nyaruka/temba-components/README.md

 ## Usage

-Simply include the built file as a module and you should be off to the races.
+Simply include the built file as a module and you should be off to the races!

 ```html
 <html>